 What school supplies does my child need?
-Your child’s school supply list may be found by grade level on the Vanderlyn School website, www.dekalb.k12.ga.us/Vanderlyn or click here.
+Your child’s school supply list may be found by grade level on the Vanderlyn School website, https://www.vanderlynes.dekalb.k12.ga.us or click here.
 Each student is responsible for purchasing his/her own school supplies.
-Second through fifth grade students can purchase and pick up required school agendas at Registration and Meet & Greet Day on Wednesday, August 2, 2017, 8:00 a.m. - 1:00 p.m.

-You will be required to verify residency in the Vanderlyn attendance area at this time.
+You will be required to verify residency in the Vanderlyn attendance online prior to arrival.
 Proof of Residency documents must include one of the following:

-- Current utility bill (gas, electric, or water only - no phone bills) (dated no earlier than June 1, 2015);
+- Current utility bill (gas, electric, or water only - no phone bills - dated no earlier than June 1 of the current year);

 - Signed lease; or

 - Mortgage contract